proxmox/ceph/ceph/doc/cephadm/host-management.rst

 ..
-  TODO: This chapter needs to provide way for users to configure Grafana in the dashboard, as this is right no very hard to do.
+  TODO: This chapter needs to provide way for users to configure Grafana in the dashboard, as this is right now very hard to do.